TRSDOS: Features and capabilities

 Radio Shack's Z80-based line of TRS-80 computers (Models I/III and Model 4) support up to four physical floppy (mini-diskette) drives which (as sold) use 5¼-inch diskettes.
 The original TRSDOS for the Model I supported only single-sided disks with 35 tracks formatted in single density (sectors are encoded using the frequency modulation technique).
 Model III TRSDOS (culminating in version 1.3) supported 40-track disks formatted in double density (using modified frequency modulation).
 Model Is retrofitted with double density controllers and Models I/III equipped with 80-track drives or double-sided drives could not use TRSDOS; RadioShack sold Logical System's LDOS operating system which could control these types of drives.
 The Model 4's TRSDOS 6 is a development of LDOS and has the same capabilities.

-Hard disk drives (then also known as winchester drives) required custom driver software supplied by their manufacturers.
+Hard disk drives (then also known as Winchester drives) required custom driver software supplied by their manufacturers.
 These drivers permitted any TRSDOS installation to access them with up to eight possible drive partitions, each assigned to drive numbers zero through seven.
-Actually, a large hard drive could be formatted with more than eight partitions, but TRSDOS can only access eight during any one session.
+A large hard drive could be formatted with more than eight partitions, but TRSDOS can only access eight drives during any one session.
 Hard drives could have some partitions formatted under TRSDOS and others under the CP/M OS.
 Each floppy drive in the system would also take up one drive number assignment.
-The Model 4, with its ability to set up a ramdisk (Memdisk), also required a drive number assignment for this.
+The Model 4 could also create and use a ramdisk (Memdisk), which would then also require a drive number assigned to it.